jcjolley/sp/README.md

 # Maze Solving with Genetic Algorithms - Senior Project

-Genetic Algorithm Library and Maze Generation and Application of GA Library written from scratch.
+Genetic Algorithm Library, Maze Generation, and Application of GA Library written from scratch by moi.
 Enjoy!